lesterpjy/uva_msai_vault/RL/10 - Advanced Policy Search Methods.md

 ## Advantages of Policy-Based Methods

 Policy search methods are preferable in several scenarios:

-5. Problems with continuous action spaces
+1. Problems with continuous action spaces
-6. When stochastic policies are needed
+2. When stochastic policies are needed
-7. When prior knowledge about policies is available
+3. When prior knowledge about policies is available
-8. When small, controlled policy updates are important
+4. When small, controlled policy updates are important

 Many of these aspects are particularly relevant for physical systems like robots, explaining why policy-based methods are popular in robotics.

-This lecture provides an overview of advanced policy search methods that build upon basic policy gradient approaches, with a particular focus on actor-critic methods and deterministic policy gradients.
-These methods address various limitations of simpler approaches and have been successfully applied to complex control problems with continuous action spaces.
+## Need to know

+- What are actor-critic method and how are they different from actor-only methods with baseline?
+- What is the main concept behind PGT actor critic and DPG?
+- What are some challenges when tackling reinforcement learning problems using deep neural networks?
+- Which factors to consider for de-bugging and evaluating deep reinforcement learning methods?